learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

 - #passengers
   - returns all passengers a driver has had
 - #rides
-  - returns all drives a passenger has made
+  - returns all rides a driver has made
 - .all
   - returns an array of all drivers
 - .mileage_cap(distance)